phenoscape/scowl/README.md

 }
 ```

+## Question or problem?
+If you have questions about how to use Scowl, feel free to send an email to balhoff@gmail.com, or [open an issue on the tracker](https://github.com/phenoscape/scowl/issues).
+[Contributions are welcome](CONTRIBUTING.md).

 ## Funding
 Development of Scowl has been supported by National Science Foundation grant DBI-1062404 to the University of North Carolina.